Allen-Synthesis/EuroPi/software/contrib/sequential_switch.md

 _and_ advance the output.
 Pressing button 2 will only wake up the screen.

+## Limitations

+Because the Sequential Switch script reads the input voltage, processes it through an A-to-D converter and uses that to determine the output voltage the output signal will never be a perfect 1:1 copy of the input.

+Audio signals will be completely destroyed.
+You should only use this program for routing control voltages or gates/triggers.

+Square LFOs, gate, and trigger signals may be slightly noisy, but should still be within Eurorack tolerance for triggering external modules.

+Constant input voltages will also be noisy.
+Be careful if you're sending a quantized input into the module, as the quantization may be ruined in the A-to-D and D-to-A conversions.

+Smoothly-changing voltages, like triangle or sine LFOs may undergo some bit-crushing effects, which depending on your use may be desirable.

-## Patch Idea
+## Patch Idea 1

-Patch a constant voltage into `ain`.
+Patch a constant voltage of 1V into `ain`.
 Every time the output changes it will effectively trigger a gate that will last until the next cycle.
 This will let you trigger effects, envelopes, etc... in sequence.